nmachine-io/doc-site/docs/suppliers/util-suppliers.md

 ## ListFilterSupplier

 Conceptually identical to `filter` in popular functional programming languages.
-Given a `Predicate` and a list, returns the list filtered by items for which, when given as input to the predicate, made the predicate evaluate to true.
+Given a `Predicate` and a list, returns only the list item for which the `predicate` resolved to a truthy value.

-This works by patching the `predicate` with a `subject` attribute that holds the value of the item currently being looked at.
+The `ListFilterSupplier` works by iterating over the list, and for each item, patching the `predicate` with a `subject` attribute that holds the value of the current item.

 ```yaml
 kind: ListFilterSupplier